sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * Controller or head-end PE would build paths based on a list of segments.
 * Combine distributed intelligence at the nodes (shortest-path, FRR, microloop avoidance) with head-path segment lists or PCE.

+TI-LFA:
+* point of local repair pre-computes the post-convergence path to a destination.
+*